achiappo/Simulator/README.md

 might pass repeated times over the same patch of grass.

 ### Objectives
-The aim of this project is to build the infrastructure to simulate two mowers moving randomly over some user-defined area.
+- Build the infrastructure to simulate two mowers moving randomly over some user-defined area
-Given a lawn and the random nature of the mowers' motion, using this tool it's possible to determine the average number of
+- Determine the average number of operations needed to mow most (>99%) of the lawn, given two random initial positions
+- Determine the initial mowers' locations which minimise the number of operations to mow the entire lawn